quadrama/DramaAnalysis/cran-comments.md

 There was 1 NOTE:
 * checking CRAN incoming feasibility ...
 NOTE
-  Maintainer: ‘Nils Reiter <nils.reiter@ims.uni-stuttgart.de>’ New submission
+  Maintainer: 'Nils Reiter <nils.reiter@ims.uni-stuttgart.de>' New submission

-  The package has been developed and used outside of CRAN for two years now, this is the first CRAN submission.
+  Package was archived on CRAN
+  X-CRAN-Comment: Archived on 2020-04-03 as check problems were not
+    corrected in time.

+  Check problems are corrected now, in this release.

+  This is a re-submission, because the one in May was ignored.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.